-Where to Stay on Caye Caulker
+Where to Stay on Caye Caulker (on a budget)

 Caye Caulker hotels are very expensive.
 Backpackers will almost certainly favour budget hostels, which are aplenty on Caye Caulker, despite there only being a couple listed on Hostel World.
 The most popular and well-known is Dirty McNasty’s, where I stayed for $15/night in the cheapest bed available.
 Breakfast is included (omelette, scrambled eggs or French toast + coffee) and – best of all – rum punch is served FREE every night from 7pm (saving you A LOT of money).
 There wasn’t much else to write home, or indeed, blog about, but Dirty McNasty’s is a party hostel alright!

-Where to Eat in Caye Caulker
+Where to Eat in Caye Caulker (on a budget)

 Anyone traveling through Belize on a tight budget is going to feel the strain on their purse strings.
 It ain’t cheap, and Caye Caulker restaurants are no exception.
 A hot meal in a standard restaurant will set you back between $15-25 BZD ($7-13 USD), lunch a bit less and breakfast a bit less than that.
 Southside Pizza is a nice mid-range option, with pizzas selling for between 10 and 16 BZD.
 Cheapest meal you can get is chicken/pork stew with rice from ‘the huts’ at $8 BZD per serving.
 However, there are a couple of street vendors selling delicious burgers and pupusas for $3-5 BZD near the Sports bar late at night.

-What else to Do on Caye Caulker
+Other stuff to do on Caye Caulker

 Caye Caulker is small and there isn’t much to do inland other than eat, drink and sleep!
 All the fun goes on in the water.
 If you’re not keen on snorkelling or diving, you might like to rent a kayak for the afternoon and row the length of the island.
 A great spot to just drift idly is The Split, where the water is shallow and crystal clear.
 You can paddle up to the dock and leave the kayak for a couple of hours while you enjoy the waterside bar and catch some rays!